JNOSQL/jnosql-book/en/part2/chapter2_6_1.md

-On the document collection configuration, there are `DocumentConfiguration` and `DocumentConfigurationAsync` to `DocumentCollectionManagerFactory` and `DocumentCollectionManagerAsyncFactory` respective.
+On the document collection configuration, there are two classes, `DocumentConfiguration` and `DocumentConfigurationAsync` to `DocumentCollectionManagerFactory` and `DocumentCollectionManagerAsyncFactory` respectively.